🎵Harry Elston -- is 86 in the year 2024 and 87 in the year 2025; b.11/4/1938

 In 1961, “Young Boy Blues” by Ben E. King peaked at number 66 on the U.S. pop singles chart.

-In 1967, “Your Precious Love” by Marvin Gaye And Tammi Terrell peaked at number 5 on the U.S. pop singles chart.
+In 1967, “Your Precious Love” by Marvin Gaye and Tammi Terrell peaked at number 5 on the U.S. pop singles chart.

-In 1995, “A Girl Like Mine” by Edwyn Collins peaked at number 7 on the Canada pop singles chart.
+In 1967, ✪✪ “Karate-Boo-Ga-Loo” by Tom and Jerrio peaked at number 51 on the U.S. pop singles chart.

 In 1995, “Ain't Nuthin' But A She Thing” by Salt-N-Pepa peaked at number 19 on the Canada pop singles chart.